 Why do children often need an exercise program as part of their treatment?

-At Foot Health Clinic our paediatric podiatrists are trained in assessing and treating children’s foot and gait disorders.
+Our podiatrists in Brisbane Northside are trained in assessing and treating children’s foot and gait disorders.
 We understand the physical changes that affect the growing skeleton at different phases in childhood.
 The physical changes that occur during the rapid growth spurts of childhood and puberty, lead to a period often referred to as ‘adolescent awkwardness’ as children learn to adapt to their longer and heavier body and limbs.
 These periods of rapid growth often present challenges to the active child, resulting in tight leg muscles, an increased susceptibility to injury and sometimes a temporary loss of sporting performance.

 How do you decide which exercises to prescribe for children?